 At the time of her birth, however, Elisabeth was not in the line of succession at all because women were barred.
 Her father, Prince Knud became the Hereditary Prince as heir to his brother, King Frederik IX when Frederik only had daughters.
 By 1953, the law was changed to allow women to inherit, pushing Knud down the line but allowing Elisabeth to finally enter the line, although after her younger brothers.
 When the two of them made non-dynastic marriages, she moved up.

 Elisabeth herself never married, perhaps because of the dynastic rules that remained in place until the 1990s.
 Instead, she lived with her partner, videographer Claus Hermanson, for 20 years until his death in 1997.
 Although she was the daughter of two royal parents (first cousins Prince Knud of Denmark and Princess Caroline Mathilde of Denmark), Elisabeth has never received income from the state.
 She made her own way in the world, studying at the Brillantmont International College, Suhr's School of Home Economics, the Scandinavian Academy of International Fashion and Design, and the Tempo Type School.
 She built her career in the Ministry of Foreign Affairs, serving in several international appointments, including two postings to Washington, D.C. and one to the U.N.
 Mission in Geneva.
 She retired in 2001 after 45 years of service.

-Like all of the Danish royals, she speaks multiple languages.
+Like all of the Danish royals, she spoke multiple languages.
 (It is a point of pride for them, and is included in all of their official bios.)
-In her case, her languages her Danish, English, French and German.
-She also attends some official royal events like the traditional New Year's Courts and can be spotted at royal family occasions wearing fabulous jewelry.
-Like any good royal, she is also active with several patronages, particularly a couple supporting awareness of Denmark in foreign countries.
+In her case, her languages were Danish, English, French and German.
+She also attended some official royal events like the traditional New Year's Courts and could be spotted at royal family occasions wearing fabulous jewelry.
+Like any good royal, she was also active with several patronages, particularly a couple supporting awareness of Denmark in foreign countries.

 More on Elisabeth: